visualize-admin/visualization-tool/README.md

 yarn version
 ```

 This will prompt for a new version.
-The `postversion` script will automatically try to push the created version tag to the origin repo.
+The `postversion` script will automatically try to push the created version tag to the origin repository.

 ## Deployment